rajmvjn/my-company-v1/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## This project uses following additional tool
+## This project uses following additional tools

 Tailwind CSS for styling
 Redux Toolkit for state management